Lazy Luddite Log

 * Any understanding of the facts will tell you that every electorate in the nation harbours thousands of both Yes and No respondents.
 It will also tell you that our citizenry excludes permanent residents and minors who cannot vote.
 Characterizing entire swathes of suburbia on the basis of one voluntary survey at one moment in time is stupid.

-* The concept of Pluralism tells us that society is composed of many overlapping interests whose political allegiances shift and change from issue-to-issue.
+* The concept of pluralism tells us that society is composed of many overlapping political interests with alliances shifting and changing from issue-to-issue.
 The person you oppose today over same-sex marriage will be the person you side with on refugee rights tomorrow.
 With that in mind it seems emotionally isolating to demonize someone for any one stance.

 * Historically, progressives like me have embraced universal notions of our common humanity and thus had understanding for those who think differently.
 Such a stance also allowed us to find common ground and change minds.
 Possibly this philosophy is too reminiscent of the utterances of some religious philosophers and therefore deemed hackneyed by many.
 But it works if we let it.